 The Norris Fund for Technology Innovation

-The William C. Norris Institute at the University of St. Thomas invests in early-stage technology-based companies through the Norris Fund for Technology Innovation.
+The William C. Norris Institute at the University of St. Thomas invests in early-stage companies through the Norris Fund for Innovation.

 This non-profit, revolving investment program provides equity investments and convertible note loans of up to $75,000, with deferred payback terms and warrants.
-These funds are targeted to supplement “family and friends” investments where there has been significant bootstrapping to commercialize the technology and validate the business strategy.
+These funds are targeted to supplement “family and friends” investments where there has been significant bootstrapping to commercialize the concept and to validate the business strategy.

 Screening Process for Investment Opportunities

 Companies are invited to email a business plan to Bruce Nordin.